-- (1) These Regulations shall apply to all matters relating to the financial management of the Fund. - (2) The administration of the Fund is vested in the Chief Registrar. - (3) The Regulations shall apply to a Judicial Officer or Judiciary Staff in exercise of any powers and functions relating to the administration of the Fund whether in exercise of delegated authority or otherwise.
+- (2) The administration of the Fund is vested in the Chief Registrar. - (3) These Regulations shall apply to a judicial officer or Judiciary staff in exercise of any powers and functions relating to the administration of the Fund whether in exercise of delegated authority or otherwise. - 4.
+The object and purpose of these Regulations is to-

-4. Object and purpose
+Object and purpose.